Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-configuration.md

 }
 ```

-> You can use the [Experimental](components-stability.md#stability-levels-explained) [`prettyPrintIndent`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-builder/pretty-print-indent.html) option to customize the indentation used in pretty-printed JSON.
+> You can use the [`prettyPrintIndent`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-builder/pretty-print-indent.html) option to customize the indentation used in pretty-printed JSON.
 >
-> For example, you can replace the default four spaces with any allowed whitespace character, such as `\t` or `\n`.
+> For example, you can replace the default four spaces with any allowed whitespace characters, such as `\t` or `\n`.
 >
 {style="note"}

+## Customize JSON structure

+You can customize how a `Json` instance structures the encoded data.
+This allows you to control which values appear in the output and how specific types are represented.

 ### Encode default values

-By default, the JSON serializer doesn't encode default property values because they are automatically applied to missing properties during decoding.
+By default, the JSON encoder omits default property values because they are automatically applied to missing properties during decoding.
 This behavior is especially useful for nullable properties with null defaults, as it avoids writing unnecessary `null` values.
 For more details, see the [Manage serialization of default properties](serialization-customization-options.md#manage-the-serialization-of-default-properties-with-encodeddefault) section.